Skip to content

 Stones Similar to Bronzite

 Bronzite is a relatively unique stone, but that doesn't mean other gems may not have a similar appearance.
 Usually, the best example is tiger's eye.
-The base coloring can be similar, and both may have a shimmering or metallic quality.
+The base colouring can be similar; both may be shimmering or metallic.
 As a result, some samples of each stone look alike enough to confuse many people who are simply viewing the stone, making tiger's eye the most viable alternative to bronzite.

 In some cases, bronzite can also resemble pyrite.
 Generally, that's because the two stones can have a similar metallic color.
 However, bronzite also includes the base brown stone, which separates it from pyrite.